-In such scenario, what you will do.
-Well, you can still access VNC using a modern web browsers such as Firefox, Chrome, Netscape etc. But How? let me tell you.
+In such a scenario, what you will do.
+Well, you can still access VNC using modern web browsers such as Firefox, Chrome, Opera, etc. But How? let me tell you.

-TightVNC a modern and much enhanced desktop sharing program that provides a standard web browser program called TightVNC Java Viewer.
+TightVNC is a modern and much-enhanced desktop sharing program that provides a standard web browser program called TightVNC Java Viewer.

-Apart this, you also have running Apache web server along with Java installed on it.
-Follow the below guide that show you how to install Java in Linux systems.
+Apart from this, you also have a running Apache web server along with Java installed on it.
+Follow the below guide that shows you how to install Java in Linux systems.

-After installing TightVNC Server and Java, lets proceed further to install web server on it.
+After installing TightVNC Server and Java, let’s proceed further to install a webserver on it.
 Use the following “yum command” and apt command to install the Apache server in your Linux distribution.

-Now we have all the needed software’s installed on the system.
+Now we have all the needed software installed on the system.
 Let’s move ahead to download and install TightVNC Java Viewer.

 Install TightVNC Java Viewer to Access Remote Desktops

 Go to Apache web root directory (i.e. /var/www/html), create a empty directory “vncweb“.
-Use “wget” to download the files inside the folder.
-Extract the files using unzip command and rename viewer-applet-example.html file to index.html as shown.
+Use the wget command to download the files inside the folder.
+Extract the files using unzip command and rename the viewer-applet-example.html file to index.html as shown.